[Ticker] French commissioner calls for EU military force

 By EUobserver

-The messy US pull-out from Afghanistan has shown Europe must build up its own army, EU internal market commissioner, Thierry Breton, a close ally of French president Emmanuel Macron, has said.
+The messy US pull-out from Afghanistan has shown Europe must build up its own army, EU internal-market commissioner, Thierry Breton, a close ally of French president Emmanuel Macron, has said.
 Europe needed "a military projection force" capable of "intervening militarily outside our border", he wrote in a blog on Friday, adding: "Europe has always exercised its global influence through its soft power ... this is no longer sufficient".